AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/mozilla-error.md

 :::

-Some users of AdGuard for Windows with enabled HTTPS filtering are unable to access google.com and youtube.com.
-Instead of opening the websites, browsers with Strict Certificate Pinning display a `MOZILLA_PKIX_ERROR_KEY_PINNING_FAILURE` error.
+Some users of AdGuard for Windows with enabled [HTTPS filtering](/general/https-filtering/what-is-https-filtering) are unable to access certain websites like google.com and youtube.com.
+Instead of opening a website, browsers with Strict Certificate Pinning would display a `MOZILLA_PKIX_ERROR_KEY_PINNING_FAILURE` error.

 Here is a list of impacted browsers: